JustWaveThings/TicTacToe/README.md

 ## Planning the project

 I am doing minimal UI for this project.
-I want to apply what i've learned regarding the new content.
+I want to apply what i've learned involving the new content.

 ### High-level overview of what project needs to do